Here’s the Skinny on How to Look Slimmer this Spring

 - Your medical history and whether you have any current conditions.
 If you do, you may want to consult with the doctor who treats you for it and get the go-ahead for any procedures you’re considering.

 - Your weight loss story: If you have lost previously lost weight, make sure to tell your plastic surgeon.
-Include information about how you lost the weight, whether it was through bariatric surgery, diet and exercise, or hormonal weight loss methods.
+Include information about how you lost the weight, whether it was through bariatric surgery or diet and exercise.
 It’s important for him or her to know how long ago you lost the weight and whether it has been comfortable for you to maintain your current weight.
 If your weight has been fluctuating, it’s best to get it under control, otherwise you risk losing your body contouring results when you gain weight back again.

 Being honest about your health and lifestyle habits at your consultation is necessary if you want to get the best results possible.

 - Your lifestyle and habits: Tell your plastic surgeon a little bit about the type of diet you eat, and whether you get enough sleep.
 Most importantly, tell your doctor if you smoke, drink or take any other substances or supplements.

 - Your goals and expectations: Tell your plastic surgeon what you hope to achieve from body contouring.
 It’s not a bad idea to bring pictures to better illustrate your idea of ideal results.
 Depending on your starting point and what you hope to achieve, your plastic surgeon may recommend one or more body contouring procedures.

 Now, let’s look at two of the most popular and effective noninvasive body contouring treatments, CoolSculpting® and Cellfina™, to help you decide if one of them is the right choice for you.

 A Brief History of CoolSculpting®